Goozex: History

 The idea for the site began late 2005 as founder Jon Dugan was annoyed by the low prices he received when trading games in to a local used-video-game store.
 Dugan teamed up with two other graduates from the Robert H. Smith School of Business at University of Maryland and incorporated the company in March 2006.
 The site opened to a public beta on July 10, 2006.
 Within three months, Goozex had 1,500 users signed up trading over 7,000 games.
 More than 48.6 million points were exchanged during their first two years, representing over US$2.1 million.
 Over 160,000 games were traded throughout 2008.
 On August 17, 2009, Goozex began to offer movie trading with 130,000 titles listed over four formats.
 On March 30, 2010, the site opened up trading of 6,000 titles from eight additional classic game systems.
 On November 16, 2012, Goozex was privately acquired by a holding company, Bay Acquisition Corp. for an undisclosed amount.
 On December 20, 2012, it was announced that J.P.
 McCormick would be the company's new president and CEO.
-Mr. McCormick resigned as president and CEO on December 31, 2013, and the website went down on the same day and Goozex.com never returned.
+Mr. McCormick resigned as president and CEO on December 31, 2013, and the website went down on the same day.